smartcat-labs/GenQ/README.md

 ## Usage

 ### Intended use
-This model is designed to enhance search functionality by generating user-friendly search queries based on textual descriptions.
-It is particularly suited for applications where descriptive text is the primary input, and the goal is to create concise, relevant queries that align with user search intent.
+This model is designed to enhance search functionality by generating user-like search queries based on textual descriptions.
+It is particularly suited for applications where product/item text is the primary input, and the goal is to create concise, relevant queries that align with user search intent.
 ### Examples of Use:
 <li>Generating search queries for product or article indexing.</li>
+<li>Query typeahead also sometimes known as autocomplete.</li>
+<li>Improving keyword and semantic search.</li>
+<li>Dataset generation for embedding or re-ranker models.</li>
 <li>Enhancing product discoverability in e-commerce search engines.</li>
 <li>Automating query generation for catalog management.</li>